Rowland Baring, 3rd Earl of Cromer: Personal life

 Both the Countess of Cromer and her daughter-in-law were royal attendants.
-Esme Harmsworth was a Lady of the Bedchamber to Queen Elizabeth II, while Lavinia Baring was a Lady-in-Waiting to Diana, Princess of Wales.
+Esmé Harmsworth was a Lady of the Bedchamber to Queen Elizabeth II, while Lavinia Baring was a Lady-in-Waiting to Diana, Princess of Wales.

 In 1964, during the period he was at the Bank of England, Cromer purchased a Fairey Huntsman 28 sports cruiser from Fairey Marine, Hamble.
 Bearing the name Le Reve, the vessel was taken to France.
 The boat still exists, and details can be seen on the Fairey Owners Club website.

 The 3rd Earl died on 16 March 1991 in London.
-Esme remarried in 1993 to Gerrit van der Woude.
+The Countess remarried in 1993 to Gerrit van der Woude.